SyedMizbahuddin/Movie-Blogging-site/README.md

  - IMDB API for Movie Search Engine

 In the first part User has a accounf where user can list out his / her favourite actor ,actress, movies and then whenever a new blog comes up relating to his/her favourite , the blog is shown to the user when he enters the site

+This project has been deployed on AWS cloud on tomcat server .
+This project uses MySQL from AWS EC2 Instance